All Episodes

 You say she was a civilizing and humanizing influence in my life.

-Oh yes, she was.
+Oh, yes, she was.

 He's a barbarian.

-But we would get home at one o'clock at night and two o'clock at night, and and you know what a young man would like to be doing at one and two o'clock at night.
+But we would get home at one o'clock at night and two o'clock at night, and you know what a young man would like to be doing at one and two o'clock at night.

-And but I'm getting a lecture from her.
+But I'm getting a lecture from her.

-I'm she's saying, Walter, do you always have to prove that you're smarter than everybody else?
+She's saying, Walter, do you always have to prove that you're smarter than everybody else?

 Did you have to say that to the person?